Fun fact: did you know that Sean Ellis was actually born in Sydney? But came back for the first time in 30 years to speak at SydStart 2015?

 Step #1: Pick the right goal in the first place

-- Make sure your goal matches the trajectory of your business. e.g. don’t set a goal that focuses on your web strategy if you plan to focus entirely on native apps in 12 months.
+• Make sure your goal matches the trajectory of your business. e.g., don’t set a goal focusing on your web strategy if you plan to focus entirely on native apps in 12 months.

 Step #2: Communicate the specifics to everyone who’ll listen

-Like we covered earlier, for a growth goal to be useful – everyone has to be on the same page.
+Like we covered earlier, everyone has to be on the same page for a growth goal to be useful.

-It’s also important to remember it’s about more than just communicating the goal itself.
+It’s also important to remember that it’s about more than just communicating the goal.

 People need to understand why the goal is important!

-When communicating your goal, you’ll want to focus on a timeline of 2-6 weeks.
+When communicating your goal, you’ll want to focus on a 2-6 weeks timeline.
 Longer projects tend to be better suited to strategy work than tactical execution.

 Step #3: Laser-focus your resources (both human and financial)